-We use Tax Planning to analyze the most beneficial ways for you to spend your money.
-I don’t want you to think that spending is the enemy.
+We use tax planning to analyze the most beneficial ways for you to spend your money.
+I don't want you to think that spending is the enemy.
 We have to spend money to support our business but a successful business owner knows that having a spending plan is the best way to go.
-Tax planning gives you a window to earn more money and to maximize business deductions to reduce your taxable income.
-Paying taxes supports our society and is a part of earning income.
-However, planning will help you only pay the minimum amount of tax due and not a penny more.
-We over pay taxes when we do not track all expenses or have financial organization.
+Tax planning gives you a window to earn more money and to maximize business.
+Planning will help you only pay the minimum amount of tax due and not a penny more.
+We overpay taxes when we do not track all expenses or have a financial organization.
 We can not plan and grow our business when we do not know our cash flow.

 Here's are a couple of steps to help you start managing your cash:

-Review your income sources: Do you have quality clients?
-Do you know the amount of income you receive?
+Review your income sources: Do you know the amount of income you receive?
 Plan additional methods to earn more income.

 Review your expenses: Do you have unnecessary expenses.
 Cut unnecessary expenses or expenses that do not benefit or required for your business

 Track spending each week: start with one week.
 Save receipts, track auto drafts, and cash spending and track this information in Accounting Software.

 Plan for Taxes: Paying taxes is a part of life, Making money is the goal, don’t focus on $0 taxes by overspending.
 Spend wisely…it’s ok to have money in your business and to pay yourself.

 Create a Cash Management Plan

 Put the steps above into action to help you plan for the new season and seek an Accountant to advise you through the process.